lizzcondrey/experiment_playground/.github/pull_request_template.md

 # Description
 Please include a summary of the changes and the related issue.
 List any dependencies that are required for this change.

-Suggested summary content leverages the following commit messages:
-`Goal to have extracted commit messages go here....might have to drop`

 # Linked Items:
 Please include the associated items of this Pull Request using the following syntax to link them for closure on completion of this Pull Request.
 `Closes #<Issue Number>`
 `Fixes #<Issue Number>`
 `Resolves #<Issue Number>`